apache/treasurer-site/content/pages/investment_policy.md

 expenditure of donated funds, each of the following factors must be considered, and properly documented, in the minutes or other records of the applicable decision-making body:
-* general economic conditions;
+* general economic conditions
-* possible effect of inflation or deflation;
+* possible effect of inflation or deflation
-* expected tax consequences, if any, of investment decisions or strategies;
+* expected tax consequences, if any, of investment decisions or strategies
-* the role that each investment or course of action plays within the overall investment portfolio of the fund;
+* the role that each investment or course of action plays within the overall investment portfolio of the fund
-* expected total return from the income and appreciation of investments;
+* expected total return from the income and appreciation of investments
-* other resources of the organization;
+* other resources of the organization
-* the needs of the organization and the fund to make distributions and preserve capital;
+* the needs of the organization and the fund to make distributions and preserve capital
-* an asset’s special relationship or special value, if any, to the organization’s purposes.
+* an asset’s special relationship or special value, if any, to the organization’s purposes

 ## Prohibited Investments